For Better or For Worse by Lynn Johnston for October 02, 2010

 10. Anim chromosomes

-chromosome Premium Member almost 14 years ago
+chromosome Premium Member about 14 years ago

 I actually like raking leaves.
 I also use a device that looks like a lawnmower with brushes instead of blades and find it’s fun to get big piles of leaves gathered up with it.